zhanghe9704/tpsa-python/readme.md

 In both the examples above, the size of the second arguments has to be equal to the dimension of the DA domain.
 The size of the first arguments can vary and the size of the result is always equal to  the size of the first arguments.

+For more examples of using this lib, please check out the files in the **examples** folder.

 ### Operators and functions overload

 Currently, the tpsa lib supports the following operators and math functions.